-Connecting people with nature is one of Triangle Land Conservancy’s four public benefits.
+Connecting people with nature is one of the Triangle Land Conservancy’s four public benefits.
 Our public nature preserves offer opportunities for an experiential, hands-on approach to learning about the environment.
 In order to enhance accessibility of our resources, we also offer a variety of educational programs to promote community conservation throughout the Triangle region.
-All of our programs are free, educational, outdoors, and fun!
+According to The Nature Conservancy, “66% of youth surveyed stated that ‘they have had a personal experience in nature’ and this made them appreciate it more.”
+The goal of our environmental education programs is to facilitate positive experiences in nature for youth who might otherwise have limited exposure to natural and open spaces in the Triangle.
+All our programs are free, educational, outdoors, and fun!

 Thanks to grant funding, the Triangle Land Conservancy provides nature education programs for groups who might not otherwise have access to outdoor and environmental education, such as: